PrestaShop/prestashop.github.io/news/_posts/2016-06-06-Designing-the-new-PrestaShop-default-theme.markdown

 With around 600 free native features, PrestaShop is the ideal software for anyone wishing to get started with e-commerce.
 But the task is not an easy one when you’re not familiar with all the standards of e-commerce nor a web professional.

-* The major aim of the default theme is to **allow any merchant to meet the Web and e-commerce best practises**.
+* The major aim of the default theme is to **allow any merchant to meet the Web and e-commerce best practices**.
 * The second aim is to **be entirely adjustable and customizable**, to allow every online shop to be singular.
 Do you have any specific requirement?
-The modules from the Addons marketplace are here to allow you to improve your website using as much features as you like.
+The modules from the Addons marketplace are here to allow you to improve your website using as many features as you like.

 ## Design challenges